Actor Shia LaBeouf arrested outside New York City museum

 LaBeouf has spent the first few days of Trump's presidency swaying, dancing and repeating the phrase "He will not divide us" in front of a live camera outside the museum.
 The livestream is for a participatory public art project LaBeouf and two collaborators intend to have running 24 hours a day for the next four years.

-Technically, the project from LaBeouf and his performance art partners isn’t about o
+Technically, the project from LaBeouf and his performance art partners isn't about opposition to Trump, LaBeouf told The Associated Press in an interview conducted on Monday in front of the livestream camera.

+"We're anti-division out here.
+Everyone's invited," LaBeouf said.
+"I'm just saying, 'Be nice to each other.'"

+It's not immediately known what led to the alleged altercation Thursday morning.